Existing Program Evaluation (EPE) Application Reviews

 • Program leadership

-• BEF strongly favors the evaluation of such programs that include representation of the communities served in the leadership (e.g., executive director, administrative team, board of directors, advisory board).
+• BEF favors the evaluation of programs that include representation of the communities served in the leadership (e.g., executive director, administrative team, board of directors, advisory board).

 • Programs that demonstrate higher representation of the communities served in their leadership score higher on this criterion.